AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 Sprites can overlap each other with no restriction using layers.

-It is the server's final responsibility to determine what layers components of the scene will be placed on.
+It is the client's final responsibility to determine what layers components of the scene will be placed on.
 A suggested configuration of layers is as follows.